-Making sure you have the critical data from your estate
+ESTATES REVIEWS Making sure you have the critical data from your estate

 To be able to make sense of these large assets you need up to date critical performance data.
 This is the management information that allows you to strategically plan the future of your portfolio and critically find value adding and risk reducing ideas.
 Finding the gap between what you have now, where you would like to go and what needs to be done is the primary reason for a robust estates review.

-Helping you to make the right strategic choices
+OPTIONS APPRAISALS Helping you to make the right strategic choices

-An essential skill in the senior management team is the ability to make the best strategic choices of where to invest or new directions to take.
+An essential skill in the Senior Management Team is the ability to make the best strategic choices of where to invest or new directions to take.
 These choices rarely have sufficient information and are often shrouded with ambiguity and uncertainty.

 Robust option appraisals are an essential tool for the senior team.
 They ensure that the starting point and end state(s) are clear, enabling the strategic thinkers to invest their valuable time identifying options and being creative.
 This can then be followed by systematic and rigorous analysis and evaluation of options.
 The result being that the chosen path is auditable, defendable and inspiring for others to follow.

-Ensuring you have the right people, doing the right things, the right way
+ORGANISATION REVIEWS Ensuring you have the right people, doing the right things, the right way

-The Rigorous investment decision making process
+BUSINESS PLAN The rigorous investment decision making process

 Clients that use business plans well rarely lose control of an investment.
 This is because they check it regularly against progress and are able to see early signs of any issues or risks and act quickly.
 It allows you to work closely with the finance team to ensure that the delivery teams understand the business intent and do their very best to make sure the benefits are realized.